 Respect and romance arrive with Chris and her long legs and cleavage.
 Tarat’s imagination breaks into a romantic and melodious ‘Udanchoo’ with more legs and more cleavage.

 It’s only at interval point that Chris finds out that Tarat is the banjo player she’s come in search of.
 After a few glitches and some more gang wars, Chris and the banjo players begin to rock the clubs of Mumbai.

 Ravi Jadhav introduces the weak track of a builder who wants the land around Tarat’s slum and a good-hearted local leader who stands up to him but gets shot in the bargain.

 So just when life seems to be looking up for the slum boys, there’s a murder charge on Tarat, his gang, sorry, band splits up, and Chris goes home.

 But it all gets sorted out with even rival Pakya bhai having a change of heart and we leave the cinema hall with the banjo boys going to the US Consulate for a visa.

 The main problem with the film is that Ravi Jadhav hasn’t got out of his regional film making sensibilities.
 The film is overlong at 137 minutes, it’s packed with unknown faces and there’s ancient humor like a slum boy dreaming of an air hostess at his service or all of them struggling with the English language.
 The few scenes where the humor works will probably find acceptance in parts of Maharashtra.

 Riteish Deshmukh has a conventional Hindi film hero’s role with a drunken scene and a sad background, and he carries off action and dance with flair.
 Nargis Fakhri as Chris is once again all about teeny-weeny clothes with not even a tiny hint of acting chops.

-For a film that has pedestrian content, Banjo gets a 2.5* rating.
+For a film that has pedestrian content, Banjo gets a 2.5 star rating.